chrisgjarrett/chrisgjarrett.github.io/_portfolio/kaituna-flow-prediction.md

 | ![ Rainfall against gate level](/assets/images/kaituna-project/rainfall-x-gate-level.jpg "Rainfall against gate level") | ![ Lake level against gate level](/assets/images/kaituna-project/lake-level-x-gate-level.jpg "Lake level against gate level") |

 Interestingly, neither rainfall nor lake level seem to exhibit the seasonality trends as strongly and neither seems to correlate too strongly with the average gate level.
+This is likely to be due to the fact that lake level is regulated.
 Lake level looks the most correlated but it is by no means a strong correlation.
 This could suggest that the dam operators have a seasonal model of operation that is independent of rainfall, or that there are some nonlinear or interaction effects between rainfall and lake level that are significant.
 The correlation for each is quantified in the next section.

 #### Delayed effect of rainfall/lake level on gate levels
 It is important to consider that there may be a delayed effect of rainfall or lake level on the gate levels.
 That is, that rainfall on a given day may result in the lake rising one or two days later.
 To this end, I can plot the rainfall and lake levels against a lagged gate level to investigate this effect.
 This is shown below for 0,1,2 and 3 days, with corresponding Pearson correlation coefficients.

 |![ Lagged rainfall against gate level](/assets/images/kaituna-project/lagged-rainfall-against-gate.jpg "Lagged rainfall against gate level")|![ Lagged lake against gate levels](/assets/images/kaituna-project/lagged-lake-against-gate.jpg "Lagged lake against gate levels")|

-###### Pearson correlation coefficients for rainfall/lake level against gate level
+* Pearson correlation coefficients for rainfall/lake level against gate level

 ||0 days' lag|1 day's lag|2 days' lag| 3 days' lag|
 |:-----------:|:----------:|:-----------:|:-----------:|:-----------:|